Claudio Romero

-Claudio Romero (born 10 July 2000) is a Chilean track and field athlete competing in the discus throw.
+Claudio Ignacio Romero Beltrán (born 10 July 2000) is a Chilean track and field athlete competing in the discus throw.

 In 2017, he won the gold medal in the men's discus throw event at the 2017 IAAF World U18 Championships held in Nairobi, Kenya.

 In 2018, he won the bronze medal in the men's discus throw event at the 2018 IAAF World U20 Championships held in Tampere, Finland.

 In 2019, he competed in the men's discus throw event at the 2019 Pan American Games held in Lima, Peru.
 He did not record a mark.
 He also won a gold medal in the discus throw at the 2019 Pan American U20 Championships in San José, Costa Rica, extending his national record with a mark of 62.30 meters.

 Competing collegiately for the Virginia Cavaliers, Romero was named a first-team All-American and won the ACC outdoor title in 2021.
 He was the 2022 NCAA discus champion defeating arch rival and NCAA discus record holder Mykolas Alekna,[by two centimeters].Who is the son of legendary Discus thrower Virgilijus Alekna.
+Claudio left his team at UVA to transfer to LSU.
+Although, his ties were cut there, he began his next journey in his career.